 The popular question when transitioning into the anti-establishment spectrum will often be “but what about child abuse in a libertarian or anarchist society?
 Wthout the State who will hold bad parents responsible?”
 Well let’s talk about it.
 Child abuse is a whole other subject, I do not discredit it but I will say that I do not feel this emotional topic should have (or ever had) any premise to government “protection”.
-Child abuse is a very serious matter, it is tragic and often government involvement makes things worse, especially for parents who never actually did anything wrong.
-Their interpretation of abuse is too broad, therefore being able to use any reason under any law to make any decisions to interfere and separate families with use of the programs CPS and DCF, as well as many others like it.
+Child abuse is a very serious matter, it is tragic and often government involvement makes things worse, especially for parents who never actually did anything wrong but made a mere decision that the State disagreed with.
+Their interpretation of abuse is too broad, therefore being able to use any reason under any law to make any decisions to interfere and separate families with use of the programs such as CPS and DCF, as well as many others like it.
 No matter how many children you think they’ve helped, they’ve hurt a considerable amount more.
 Why?
 Because funding, like with all government programs are done in such a way that if they get an X amount of dollars for their agency for 1 year, then they must use the whole thing, or they don’t get the same amount or increase for the following year.
 Their sole agenda is generating more revenue through, manipulation, force, falsifying documents to get kids into foster homes, and keeping families in court while facilitating systematic programs for obedience to their masters.
 And they will do anything to get you, the parent, out of the picture.
-They will stonewall you from trying until you feel hopeless and helpless.
-One of the many programs they have is “therapy” for your children.
-Getting kids into therapy where they may be “required” to take medication and/or stay in facilities that are more like prisons than health facility.
-This also generates bonuses for the agencies as well.
 The more children they can take, the more programs they can use.
 And the more programs they can impose, the more money they will receive.
 The child is the one that gets hurt in all of this, and the parents suffer.
-The State itself is directly responsible for creating the problems that are illegal.
+The State itself is directly responsible for creating the problems.
 This insures that all State laws are there to protect the State’s corruption, more than to protect the children who are being abused.
 What kind of problems?

 Single parent families.
 The welfare system has a greedy hand in creating them as single parent families are more prone to abuse and enables the state to take your kids away.